William Nylander: Toronto Maple Leafs

+In the following 2024–25 season, Nylander set a new career high with 45 goals, finishing second in the entire league, along with 84 points.
+He scored his second career NHL hat-trick on 4 February 2025, against the Calgary Flames, eight years to the day after he scored his first hat-trick against the Boston Bruins.
+He led the team again in playoff goals and points, but the Leafs were eliminated in the second round that year by the eventual Stanley Cup champions, the Florida Panthers.
+That summer, he was named the winner of Guldpucken, awarded annually to the top Swedish ice hockey player, his first time receiving the honour.

 International play

 Despite being born in Canada, on 12 November 2012, the International Ice Hockey Federation (IIHF) ruled that Nylander was eligible to represent Sweden in international play.
-He went on to compete with Sweden at the 2013 World U-17 Hockey Challenge, where he scored a tournament-high eight assists, leading his team to a gold medal win.
-In the 2014 IIHF World U18 Championships, Nylander was the standout player of the tournament, winning the scoring race with 16 points in 7 games.
+He went on to compete with Sweden under-18 team at the 2013 World U-17 Hockey Challenge, where he recorded a tournament-high eight assists, leading his team to a gold medal win.
+In the 2014 World U18 Championships, Nylander was a standout player of the tournament, winning the scoring race with 16 points in seven games.
+At the 2015 World Junior Championships, Nylander finished fifth in tournament scoring, the highest of any player not playing for Canada junior team.

-Nylander made his senior team debut at the 2017 IIHF World Championship, where team Sweden won gold.
+Nylander made his senior team debut at the 2017 World Championship, where Sweden senior team won gold.
 He led his team in scoring with 14 points in 10 games and was named tournament MVP.

+At the 2019 World Championship, Nylander led the tournament in scoring with 18 points in 8 games and was named to the tournament's all-star team despite his team being eliminated in the quarterfinals by Finland.

+Before the 2024-25 NHL season, Nylander was announced as one of the first six players to play for Team Sweden at the 4-Nations Face-Off, and was subsequently named as one of the alternate captains of the team.
+He would finish the tournament with 2 assists.

+In the 2025 off-season, Nylander was announced as one of the first six players of Team Sweden that will compete at the 2026 Winter Olympics for Team Sweden.

 Personal life

-William was born in Calgary while his father, Michael, was playing for the Calgary Flames.
+Nylander was born in Calgary while his father, Michael, was playing for the Calgary Flames.
+He is a dual citizen of Sweden and Canada.
 He spent the majority of his youth in the United States where his father played for several NHL teams, spending the summers in Sweden.
 His family later moved to Sweden when he was 14.

-Nylander's younger brother Alex, who was selected eighth overall by the Buffalo Sabres in the 2016 NHL Entry Draft, plays with the Pittsburgh Penguins organization.
+Nylander's younger brother Alexander, who was selected eighth overall by the Buffalo Sabres in the 2016 NHL entry draft, also plays for the Toronto Maple Leafs.
+On 24 November 2024, they became the fifth set of brothers to play a game together in Toronto Maple Leafs history.

+In the 2025 off-season, he announced the launch of his YouTube channel.